School District of Philadelphia: Governance

-The School District of Philadelphia is governed by a nine-member Board of Education.
+The School District of Philadelphia is governed by a nine-member board of education.
 All members are appointed by the Mayor of Philadelphia and approved by Philadelphia City Council.
-The Board of Education was re-established in July 2018 after seventeen years of governance by a School Reform Commission.
+The board of education was re-established in July 2018 after seventeen years of governance by a School Reform Commission.

 History

-Pre-1990s
+20th century

-In 1967, high school students demonstrated in front of the Board of Education building, demanding better treatment, especially for African-American students, and better funding.
+In 1967, high school students demonstrated in front of the board of education building, demanding better treatment, especially for African-American students, and better funding.
 The demonstrators were met with force by the Philadelphia Police Department, and the resulting riot left 22 injured and 57 arrested.